 - a.
-O-6 and above commander without a SOH professional authorization on their TDA will appoint a full time Soldier (AGR or ADOS) as the command SOH manager.
+O-6 and above commander without a SOH professional authorization on their Table of Distribution and Allowance (TDA) will appoint a full time Soldier (Active Guard Reserve (AGR) or ADOS) as the command SOH manager.
 Appointees will complete the Ground Safety Officer Course (GSOC) within one year of appointment. - b.
-The USARC designated command representative and a USARC Safety Office representative, will attend the FORSCOM Safety and Occupational Health Advisory Council (SOHAC) to ensure command involvement in risk reduction activities above the USAR level. - c.
+The USARC designated command representative and a USARC Safety Office representative, will attend the US Army Forces Command (FORSCOM) Safety and Occupational Health Advisory Council (SOHAC) to ensure command involvement in risk reduction activities above the USAR level. - c.
 Safety Investigation Board (SIB) members may not serve as collateral/legal board members to the same mishap.
 Soldiers or civilians currently performing safety duties may not serve as collateral board members. - d.
 Command safety managers and assigned staff must meet Office of Personnel Management (OPM) and Army Civilian Training, Education, and Development System (ACTEDS), or equivalent requirements for the assigned positions. - e.
 MSC safety positions (0018) in deployable units are Emergency Essential (EE) positions.
 Personnel occupying an EE position will deploy with their unit in both CONUS and OCONUS to advise the commander.
-Personnel holding an EE position must pass an annual deployment physical and complete deployment training requirements (IAW HQDA EXORD 234-21) as a condition of employment.
+Personnel holding an EE position must pass an annual deployment physical and complete deployment training requirements (In Accordance With (IAW) Headquarters Department of the Army (HQDA) EXORD 234-21) as a condition of employment.
 Refer EE personnel who fail a deployment physical to the Civilian Human Resource Service Center (CHRSC) for not meeting the conditions of employment for personnel action.
 New hires will pass the EE physical prior to assuming position.